Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 The reality is that business begins and ends with people.
 The point of a business must be to serve someone; the point of people is never to serve a business.

-Therefore, for a business to be sustainable and values-driven, it must prioritize people’s well-being over expediency.
+Therefore, for a business to be sustainable and values-driven, it must prioritize what is best for people before considering the fastest way to make money.

 We aren’t here to serve business.
 Business is meant to serve us.
 Somewhere along the line, we got it backward.
 That’s where marketers went wrong.

-What if, instead of ruining everything, marketers worked to create a world that prioritized empathy, equity, and accessibility?
+What if, instead of ruining everything, marketers worked to create a world that prioritized connection, cocreation, and community?

 What would it look like if we weren’t actively using our words, algorithms, and big data to manipulate people’s thoughts, emotions, and buying patterns for the sole purpose of padding the bottom line?

-Since manipulative marketing tactics are so pervasive, unless we are actively working against the status quo that hinders equity, access, and inclusion for all, we are contributing to the problem.
+Since manipulative marketing tactics are so pervasive, unless we are actively working against the status quo, we contribute to the problem.

 This is not a calling out.
 This is a call to action.

-As we’ve seen over and over and over again, a values-based marketing strategy doesn’t just make you feel awesome—it also helps your business thrive.
+As we’ve seen over and over and over again, a values-driven marketing strategy doesn’t just make you feel awesome.
+It also helps your business thrive.

 If we want things to be different, we have to start doing things differently.

-Values-driven marketing positions business in service to people, counter to traditional marketing’s standard approach.
+Values-driven marketing positions business in service to people, counter to traditional marketing’s M.O.

-Marketing has long been seen as underhanded, manipulative, and gross—but a necessary evil for businesses who want a fighting chance of success.
+Marketing has long been seen as underhanded, manipulative, and gross—but a necessary evil for businesses who want to have a fighting chance of success.

-However, despite prevailing marketing advice, we don’t have to choose between what’s right and what’s right for our businesses.
+However, we don’t have to choose between what’s right and what’s right for our businesses, despite prevailing marketing advice.

 Traditional marketing turns people into consumables that feed a company’s bottom line.
 Values-driven marketing aligns communities with the businesses that serve them for long-term impact.